Tafhim-87/Deen-store/README.md

 **Deen Fashion** - Elevating modest fashion with premium quality and modern design.
 Built with ❤️ for the Muslim community.

-For questions or support, please open an issue or contact us at support@deenfashion.com.
+For questions or support, please open an issue or contact us at support@deenfashion.com.# Deen-store